U.S. Surgeon General declares e-cigarette use an epidemic

 The Youth Tobacco Prevention Plan includes encouraging e-liquid manufacturers to stop advertising to youth through kid-friendly imagery and working with other companies to prevent sales of these products.
 In his statement, Gottlieb announced that he was directing a policy change as newer, higher statistics came in.

 Gottlieb’s policy change would put extra restrictions on in-store and online purchases of e-cigarettes and traditional cigarettes to assure that the consumer is of legal age, as well as a proposal to ban flavored cigars, remove any marketing targeted toward children, and ban menthol in combustible tobacco products.
-Gottlieb also discussed eventually banning flavored e-cigarette liquid but is aware that many adults use this as a means to quit smoking.
+Gottlieb also discussed eventually banning flavored e-cigarette liquid but is aware that many adults use devices like the Arizer Solo 2 vape as a means to quit smoking.

 “This approach is informed by the potential public health benefit for adult cigarette smokers who may use these ENDS (electronic nicotine delivery systems) products of a part of a transition away from smoking,” Gottlieb said.

 Gottlieb refuses to allow the number of youth smoking e-cigarettes to continue to rise.
 “These increases must stop.
 And the bottom line is this,” he said.
 “I will not allow a generation of children to become addicted to nicotine through e-cigarettes.
 We won’t let this pool of kids, a pool of future potential smokers, of future disease and death, to continue to build.
-We’ll take whatever action is necessary to stop these trends from continuing.”
+We’ll take whatever action is necessary to stop these trends from continuing.
+These should only be used in essence when people are looking to veer off smoking tp kick in the habit, or they are advised to use products like this loose snus in order to help with the withdrawal process too.
+They should never be caught in the hands of young people.”

 The 22-year-old Tarleton student says she hopes to quit using e-cigarettes.